 Read more to learn about the top 5 areas that working dogs are trained in.

 Mantrailing is when a dog pursues the scent of an individual, both on the ground and through air-based scent molecules.
 Specifically, the dog’s nose picks up the scent of skin cells that have been shed by the targeted individual.

-According to AMPWDA, the dog may switch from sniffing the ground to sniffing at the air in order to determine which direction to go in.
+The dog may switch from sniffing the ground to sniffing at the air in order to determine which direction to go in.

 Mantrailing dogs can detect a person’s scent even if it happened more than 30 minutes prior to when the dog arrives on the trail.
 Tracking dogs, however, are usually trained to detect a scent that occurred within the prior 30 minutes.

 Mantrailing from the human’s perspective is used for locating a suspect that has fled or to help find a missing person.
-Search & Rescue workers, EMT’s, and first responders are among the many professionals that should go through mantrailing courses.
+Search & Rescue workers, EMTs, and first responders are among the many professionals that should go through mantrailing courses.
 This allows them to pick up on evidence in the environment to help guide them toward their target (without needing a dog).

 Border patrol, DEA, police, military, FBI, and other organizations use K9 dogs to sniff out narcotics that have been hidden from sight.
 These dogs are specially trained to pick up on the scent of certain illegal drugs.
 Their drug-sniffing skills help them find drugs in furniture, cars, and inside of walls just to name a few.

 Air Scent Live Find (ASLF) is one of the skills needed for search & rescue missions.
 ASLF utilizes a dog’s ability to sniff the air and follow the scent of an individual to where they are located.
 This skill is also used in disaster recoveries, to find human remains and more.
 Other skills such as mantrailing and human remain detection are critical for a dog that is working search & rescue missions.